nzamani/ui5-nabi-m/docs/deployment/sap-nw-abap-deployment.md

 	**IMPORTANT:** It is suggested to put the credentials file (`.sapdeployuser.json`) into the user's home dir.
 For details see below.

-1. Create a file `.sapdeploy.json` in the root of this project, i.e. by copying the template + changing the vontent with vi:
+1. Create a file `.sapdeploy.json` in the root of this project, i.e. by copying the template + changing the content with vi:
     - `cp defaults/.sapdeploy.json .sapdeploy.json`
 	- `vi .sapdeploy.json`: